Domain Brand Monitoring

 What is (domain) brand monitoring?

-Domain brand monitoring is a service that scans every new domain registration across the internet - including URLs across all TLDs - for names containing your brand name, trademark, or any keyword you specify.
-The moment a new domain containing your brand keyword is registered anywhere, you receive an alert with the domain name, its WHOIS registration details, and the TLD it was registered under.
+Domain brand monitoring scans every newly registered domain across 1528+ TLDs for names containing your brand, trademark, or chosen keywords.
+The moment a domain matching your keyword is registered, you receive an alert with the domain name, WHOIS registration details, and TLD.

-1. Typosquatting: Deliberate misspellings of your brand name (e.g., "gooogle.com" instead of "google.com") registered to capture mistyped traffic, run phishing pages, or extort the brand owner.
+1. Typosquatting: Deliberate misspellings of your brand (for example, "gooogle.com" instead of "google.com") registered to capture mistyped traffic or run phishing pages.

-2. Lookalike domains: Your brand name combined with words like "support," "login," "store," or "official" to impersonate your business and deceive customers.
+2. Lookalike domains: Your brand combined with words like "support," "login," "store," or "official" to impersonate your business.

-3. Unauthorized trademark use: Third parties registering your trademarked name under a different TLD or regional extension (.uk, .de, .cn) to operate in markets you serve.
+3. Unauthorized trademark use: Third parties registering your trademarked name under a different TLD (.uk, .de, .cn) to operate in markets you serve.

 Who uses brand monitoring and what are the main use cases?